severdia/shakespeare-obsidian/scripts_source/markdown/Henry V/Act 5, Scene 2.md

 ==112==*Oui, dat de tongeus of de mans is be full of deceits: dat is de Princess.*

 **K. HEN.**
 ==113==The Princess is the better Englishwoman.
-I’ faith, Kate, my wooing is fit for thy understanding.
+I’faith, Kate, my wooing is fit for thy understanding.
 I am glad thou canst speak no better English, for if thou couldst, thou wouldst find me such a plain king that thou wouldst think I had sold my farm to buy my crown.
 I know no ways to mince it in love, but directly to say “I love you”; then if you urge me farther than to say “Do you in faith?”
 I wear out my suit.
-Give me your answer, i’ faith, do, and so clap hands and a bargain.
+Give me your answer, i’faith, do, and so clap hands and a bargain.
 How say you, lady?

 **KATH.**
 ==114==*Sauf votre honneur*, me understand well.